Previous Episode << >> Next Episode

 She didn't see it, the beast smiled behind its mask.

-A tense and confused atmosphere had filled the bridge, with almost everyone there talking over the over.
+A tense and confused atmosphere had filled the bridge, with almost everyone there talking over the other.
 Only James was quiet, off to the side studying one of the consoles.

 "Hang on, hang on," B'Elanna tried to talk louder than the rest.
 Something clicked in her to turn that into a shout, "one at a time!"
 It worked, most of the room looked at her.
 "Me first.
 If this is some fantasy game for some random schmuck, how come there's no differences so far except giant masked dogs running around kidnapping women?"